 We all know I’m single (because it seems like I announce it every chance I get), but I don’t let that stop me from attending the things I want in the city.
 Last week, I posted a guest blog for Dîner en Blanc Philadelphia all about attending Diner en Blanc as a single woman.
 Check it.

 My name is Emily, and I am riding the online dating train.
 For the past 10 months, I have been trying my luck online in hopes of meeting a great guy who likes to travel, appreciates Philadelphia sports teams, and makes me laugh.
 (It also wouldn’t hurt if he had a job & didn’t live with his mother.)
+However, I know that online dating’s not for everybody, which is why you might want to try out phone chat lines instead in your own quest to find a partner.
 On my first few dates, I was nervous, just like everyone else.
 But after over 30 first dates and meeting many, many different types of men, I’ve settled upon a few basic principles that make meeting a new guy a few times a month no big deal.

 1. Suggest your own date location.
 For me, I only feel comfortable doing drinks on a first date, so I have a few select bars I use in rotation for my first date spots.
 Home court advantage means you’ll know how crowded the bar gets on certain nights, have a go-to drink to order or recommend, and feel comfortable overall.